Sajith-codes/Caller_ID_Spoof_Detection/README.md

 The spoofed calls are then stored  in a separate database and displayed in an android app to show the authenticity of the calls.
 The structure of android application is roughly described in the word file.

+!!!!!DOWNLOAD THE WORD FILE TO UNDERSTAND THE FLOW OF SOLUTION!!!!!!!!